aabbtree77/auth-starter-backend/README.md

 # Further Notes

-- One reason for SQLite is that it is just a file, not the whole server that needs a Docker container.
-However, SQLite has no date and uuid types and they say it is worse at "horizontal scaling" when compared to PostgreSQL.
+- SQLite has no date and uuid types and they say it is worse at "horizontal scaling" when compared to PostgreSQL.
 I am not pedantic and advanced enough to worry about such matters.

-- It makes sense to keep the backend for the DB and security, mostly, as opposed to old MPAs or metaframeworks.
-The DB part is already complex enough.

-- TypeScript all the way.
-According to [the latest news](https://2023.stateofjs.com/en-US/usage/), there are fewer than 10% of JavaScript purists left among us.

-- A strong side of this particular stack is that it is developer-friendly and its parts are replaceable.
-It would not be a big issue to replace Bun with Node, Hono with Express, SQLite with PostgreSQL.
-It may require some time, but it would not involve rearchitecting everything, it would be a linear process.
+- Bun is replacable with Node, Hono with Express, SQLite with PostgreSQL.
+Redo this with ChatGPT/DeepSeek file by file for your use case in a separate repo instead of building a generic caboodle.

+- Push this further or jump to something ready-made such as PocketBase or Better Auth?!

 # References